FREE SHIPPING AND RETURNS!

 When and how do I get paid for sold artwork?

-We pay artists within 30 days of artwork being delivered to the client.
-Artists located in the United States may choose to be paid via Venmo, direct deposit, or check, and artists outside the United States may select Paypal or wire transfer.
+We pay artists 30-40 days after an artwork is delivered to the client.
+Artists located in the United States may choose to be paid via direct deposit or Venmo, and international artists may select PayPal or wire transfer.

 Who owns the rights to my artwork once it is sold?